Gamunex-C: The Immune Supplement

 Presence of Underlying Cardiovascular Disease

-As thrombosis is a likely adverse outcome of IVIG therapy, patients having underlying heart issues should not take Gamunex-C. Use caution when administering to patients 65 years and over.
+As thrombosis is a likely adverse outcome of IVIG therapy, patients having underlying heart issues should not take Gamunex.
+Use caution when administering to patients 65 years and over.

-Some antibodies contain high quantities of sodium.
-Therefore, such solutions should be used cautiously in patients with cardiac conditions and hypertension.
+Some IVIG solutions contain high quantities of sodium.
+Therefore, physicians should prescribe cautiously in patients with cardiac conditions and hypertension.

 Blood Circulatory and Renal Disorder